Clinical Trial (FAQ)

 What are the risks and benefits to participating?

 The same ethical and legal codes that govern medical practice also apply to clinical trials.
 Every clinical trial in the U.S. must be approved and monitored by an Institutional Review Board (IRB).
-The IRB is an independent review board which is usually composed of physicians, statisticians, and community advocates.
+The IRB is an independent review board that is usually composed of physicians, statisticians, and community advocates.
 The objective of the board is to ensure that a clinical trial is ethical and that the rights of the study volunteers are protected.
-The IRB also reviews the studies protocol to ensure the potential benefits significantly outweigh the risks involved in participating in a trial.
+The IRB also reviews the study protocol to ensure the potential benefits significantly outweigh the risks involved in participating in a trial.

-Anyone participating in a clinical trial in the Unites States is required to sign an informed consent form.
+Anyone participating in a clinical trial in the United States is required to sign an informed consent form.
 This details the nature of the trial, the risks involved, and what may happen to a patient during the study.
 It also informs the patients of their right to leave the study at any time.

 Who sponsors clinical trials?

-Clinical trials are sponsored or funded from both federal government (i.e. National Institutes of Health, the Department of Defense, and the Department of Veteran’s Affairs) and private industry (i.e. pharmaceutical and biotech companies).
+Clinical trials are sponsored or funded by both the federal government (i.e. National Institutes of Health, the Department of Defense, and the Department of Veteran’s Affairs) and private industry (i.e. pharmaceutical and biotech companies).
 The sponsor of the research hires physicians to conduct the clinical trial.
 Trials can take place in a variety of locations, such as hospitals, doctor’s offices, universities, or community clinics.
 Patients may also be compensated for their time and travel to participate in a clinical trial.

 Who can be in a clinical research study?

-Each clinical study has a protocol which is the study plan that all clinical trials are based.
+Each clinical study has a protocol which is the study plan that all clinical trials are based on.
 This plan is designed to answer specific research questions.
 It describes what kinds of participants are needed, such as age, gender, or medical condition.
 The research staff will look at your medical history and study requirements to find out if you are eligible.

 How can I become study volunteer?